ewolff/microservice-istio/HOW-TO-RUN.md

 too long for a request to be handled, see https://istio.io/docs/tasks/traffic-management/request-timeouts/ .

+## Retry

+Use `kubectl apply -f failing-order-service.yaml` to deploy a version of the order microservice that answers 50% of all requests with an http status code of 500.
+If you access the order microservice's web UI or if you make shipping and invoicing poll the order microservice, you will receive an error.

+With `kubectl apply -f retry.yaml` you can make Istio retry requests to the order service.
+The configuration adds retries to the communication between the microservices as well as the access through the Istio gateway.
+So polling and the web UI will both work again.

 ## Clean Up

 * To remove all services and deployments run `kubectl  delete -f microservices.yaml`: